NicoKleinschmidt/entityboard-go-adapter/README.md

 ]
 ```
 When the settings get applied, the objects value for this key will be the value field of the selected option (only the number for single enums, number array for enum arrays).
 Enum arrays can be used like flags.

-## Display Options

-Default: Item is displayed as a regular icon

-Options: Item is displayed in the options menu

-Hidden: Item is never displayed in UI

 ## Commands